DevGroup-ru/yii2-data-structure-tools/README.md

 This will render basic filter form with all properties and values contained in the elasticsearch index
 - `'modelClass'` - required param, any model class name you have in your app with assigned properties and their static values,
 - `'filterRoute'` - required param, `action` attribute for rendered filter form,
-- `'options'` - optional, additional array of config.
+- `'config'` - optional, additional array of config.
 Special key `storage` will be used for definition against what property storage search will be proceed.
 If you omit it search will be work only against `StaticValues` storage by default

 ## In your controller